andyclymer/kerntroller/Software/Debug/README.md

 Replace the ``main.py`` file on the KernTroller with the one found in this directory.

+Note: If you have a “v1” board from RoboThon 2018, the wiring on your board is slightly different that newer boards and you will want to install the ``main-v1.py`` instead.
+Before installing, just rename the file to ``main.py``.

 ## How to use

 The Python script is executed entirely on the Trinket M0 attached to the KernTroller, you can open up a Terminal "screen" to remotely connect to the device to look in on any Python tracebacks as they happen, or any standard output that would come from a ``print()`` statement.